This page contains information on how the Students' Union functions, such as:

 Should you want advice on this, you can speak to the President who is Chair of Trustee Board or our Student Voice Manager

-Archie – su-president@le.ac.uk
+Joshitha Venkataraman – su-president@le.ac.uk

 Ian (Student Voice Manager) – irb2@le.ac.uk

-What Are The Union Memorandum & Articles?
+What is the Union Memorandum & Articles?

 The key governing document of a charitable company is its Memorandum and Articles of Association.
 A charitable company is registered and regulated both by Companies House and by the Charity Commission.
 This means that if a charitable company wishes to make any changes to its governing document, it will need to register the changes with Companies House and with the Charity Commission.
 If the changes are regulated changes, the charity will require the prior written consent of the Charity Commission before making such changes.